abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

  </summary>

  - Lab 1 has a lot of what you need to get started.
 Begin there then pick and choose what labs you would like after that but make sure to start with Lab 1 as it has a lot of the basics of Python oddities in there.
+ -Dan Welling also has posted an extensive introduction to Python and SpacePy on http://www-personal.umich.edu/~dwelling/python/.
 </details>

 <details>